Kanji Intro II 漢字入門②

 Single-Kanji Words

-Some learners are falsely instructed that single-Kanji words are typically read with KUN readings, but this is easily refuted with even the most basic elementary vocabulary.
+Learners are often falsely instructed that single-kanji words are read with KUN readings.
 While it is true that such words are often read with KUN readings, this is not a guarantee.
-Sometimes, ON and KUN readings of the same Kanji can stand for different words in isolation.
+Sometimes, ON and KUN readings of the same kanji can stand for different words in isolation6.

 ON KUN ONKUN